Female bodybuilding: 1977–1979

 Prior to 1977, bodybuilding had been considered strictly a male-oriented sport.
 Henry McGhee, described as the "primary architect of competitive female bodybuilding", was an employee of the Downtown Canton YMCA, carried a strong belief that women should share the opportunity to display their physiques and the results of their weight training the way men had done for years.
 The first official female bodybuilding competition was held in Canton, Ohio, in November 1977 and was called the Ohio Regional Women's Physique Championship.
 It was judged strictly as a bodybuilding contest and was the first event of its kind for women.
 Gina LaSpina, the champion, is considered the first recognized winner of a woman's bodybuilding contest.
-The event organizer, McGhee, told the competitors that they would be judged "like the men," with emphasis on muscular development, symmetry, and physique presentation.
+The event organizer, McGhee, told the competitors that they would be judged "like the men," with emphasis on muscular density, full muscle bellies, clear muscle separation, symmetry between the upper and lower body, and physique presentation.
 In 1978, McGhee organized the first National Women's Physique Championship, along with the short-lived United States Women's Physique Association (USWPA), which he formed to help organize women interested in competing in bodybuilding.
 The USWPA became defunct in 1980.

 On August 18, 1979, promoter George Snyder organized a "female bodybuilding" contest known as The Best in the World contest, which was the first IFBB-sanctioned event for women that awarded prize money to the top finishers, with the winner receiving $2,500.
 It was considered the forerunner for the Ms. Olympia competition.
 Although sanctioned as a bodybuilding contest, women were required to appear on stage in high heels.
 Doris Barrilleaux found the Superior Physique Association (SPA) in 1978, the first women's bodybuilding organization run for women and by women.
 She also began publishing the SPA News, a newsletter dedicated exclusively to female bodybuilding.
 SPA disseminated information to women about contests and proper training and dieting.
 On April 29, 1979, SPA held Florida's first official women's contest in which thirteen women competed.
 The contest was held in Brandon Florida and promoted by Megas Gym and Doris Barrilleaux.
 The winner of the show was Laura Combes.
 Also in 1979, the IFBB formed the IFBB Women's Committee; Christine Zane was appointed the first chairperson to serve as head of the newly formed committee.
 One of the significant differences between the SPA and the IFBB was that while the IFBB was organized and run by men, the SPA was run by women and for women.

 More contests started to appear in 1979.
 Some of these were the following: